phac-nml/genomic_address_service/docs/overview.md

 [1, 3, 8, 4, 7, 5]
 ```

 The first step in generating the linkage is identifying the closest two clusters in the input distance matrix.
 We initially consider each element of the matrix to be a cluster with one element (itself).
 We find that the smallest distance in the distance matrix is `d(A,B) = 1`.
-So we create a cluster that contains `A` and `B` and update the distances between this newly created cluster and every other cluster.
+So we create a hierarchical cluster that contains `A` and `B` and update the distances between this newly created cluster and every other cluster.

 ![](images/complete-linkage-A-B.png)